altudev/1453-ai-telegram-bot/README.md

 2. **Telegram notifications not sending**
    - Verify the bot token is correct
-   - Ensure the bot has permission to send messages to the specified chat IDs
+   - Ensure the bot has permission to send messages to the specified chat IDs and topics
+   - Check the `TELEGRAM_CHAT_CONFIGS` JSON format is valid
+   - Verify the bot is added to the chat and has appropriate permissions
    - Check the logs for error messages

 3. **Redis connection errors**